basil-kitana/JFram/OVERVIEW.md

 ├── Filter by Course
 │   ├── Course ComboBox (dropdown with All/Math/Calculus/Physics/Chemistry/Biology)
 │   └── Filter Button
+├── Filter by Gender
+│   ├── Gender ComboBox (dropdown with All/Male/Female)
+│   └── Filter Button
 └── Reset All Filters Button
     └── Shows all students again
 ```